mkostyk/decorators-parser/README.md

 ### Constraints

 Decorators can use constraints on their values.
-If a decorator has value that does not match regular expression provided Parser will throw `InvalidValueException`.
+If a decorator has value that does not match regular expression provided, Parser will throw `InvalidValueException`.
 Parser class takes optional `constraints` argument in its constructor which is a Python dictionary in a format shown below (if format of the given dictionary is invalid, `InvalidConstraintException` will be thrown):
 ```python
 example = {